-Subtheme 2: Expanding Patient Education
+Subtheme 2: Expanding patient education

-There were suggestions to involve the patient's family in the education process, and to also broaden the target population as not only patients with COPD can need education about the inhalation device.
+There were suggestions to involve the patient's family in the education process, and to also broaden the target population as not only patients with COPD can have a need for education about their inhalation device.
 Other respiratory indications could also qualify.

-Subtheme 3: Supplementary Training
+Subtheme 3: Supplementary training